desiFish/Smart-Aquarium-V3.1-Lite/README.md

 # Smart Aquarium V3.1 Lite 🐟

+> 📢 **Project Inspiration & Update**: This project was inspired by Project MINA, also known as [Smart Aquarium V4.0](https://github.com/desiFish/Smart-Aquarium-V4.0).
+The V4.0 project is currently on hold due to hardware unavailability, but will be completed in the near future.
+Even in its current state, V4.0 is stable and working—do try it out and give your feedback! 🚀

 > 📢 **Looking for a heavier version?** Check out [Smart Aquarium V3.1](https://github.com/desiFish/Smart-Aquarium-V3.1) - A scaled up 4-relay version of this project!

-> 📢 **New Project Notice**: ESP32 version: [Smart Aquarium V4.0](https://github.com/desiFish/Smart-Aquarium-V4.0) is under development that supports similar powerful customization options and advanced monitoring features for aquarium inhabitants.
-Be the first ones to try it out and give feedbacks! 🚀

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/desiFish/Smart-Aquarium-V3.1-Lite)](https://github.com/desiFish/Smart-Aquarium-V3.1-Lite/releases)
 [![GitHub issues](https://img.shields.io/github/issues/desiFish/Smart-Aquarium-V3.1-Lite)](https://github.com/desiFish/Smart-Aquarium-V3.1-Lite/issues)